VisheshSaluja/Mason-Critique/README.md

 # 🧠 Mason Critique

 **Mason Critique** is a student-built platform to help George Mason University students make informed academic decisions.
-From professor reviews to GPA tracking and an AI-based course recommender, our app brings transparency to course selection and planning.
+From professor reviews to GPA tracking, our app brings transparency to course selection and planning.

 #### **[Check it out!!](https://gmu-rmp.web.app)**